🔍 공개 퀴즈 검색

 2. Using any emotion or feeling

-4. Honest emotional connection or genuine feelings
+4. Creating honest emotional connection

 What is unethical use of ethos?